Counsellor & Psychotherapist

 - Diploma in Counselling and Communication – The Australian College of Applied Psychology, Australia

 - Certificate in Counselling – CPR (Counselling & Psychological Resources), Singapore

 Sheryl is a professional counsellor and psychotherapist, who has worked with the local, expatriate and corporate communities in Singapore for over 15 years.
+She is a clinical member of both the Singapore Association for Counselling (SAC) and Psychotherapy and Counselling Federation of Australia (PACFA).
 An Australian who has lived in Singapore since 1999, she founded Lifesteps in 2005.
 In addition to her counselling and psychotherapy work, Sheryl offers mindfulness programs throughout the year including the well-known and clinically researched Mindfulness Based Stress Reduction (MBSR) and Mindful Self Compassion (MSC) programs.

 Sheryl pioneered teaching of MBSR in Singapore in 2010.
 She is recognised as having met the full professional teaching standards of The Center for Mindfulness, University of Massachusetts Medical School, USA (CFM UMass).
 This required extensive training, including: